 Do you need a barcode number to use on Amazon (or another online store)?
 You have come to the right place – Amazon has told us that our barcodes are completely suitable for use on their websites.
-Many of our customers are using our bar code numbers on Amazon (you can see a few examples of their products here: clothing, mobiles, automotive supplies music album, underwear, & food or see our Products on Amazon page Here.)
+Many of our customers are using our bar code numbers on Amazon (you can see a few examples of their products here: clothing, mobiles, automotive supplies, music album, & food or see our Products on Amazon page Here.)

 If you are listing your new product (or products) on any of the Amazon Store Websites, Amazon will require you to have what they call a “product identifier” (or GTIN code).
 This is simply a unique 12 or 13 digit barcode number – either in UPC or EAN format.
 Product identifiers are used to create new product pages on the Amazon sites.
 The most common identifier used by sellers is a UPC (12 digit barcode).